MusaE5/hoep_forecasting_app/README.md

 # HOEP Forecasting App ⚡

-A real-time electricity price forecasting application for Ontario's Hourly Ontario Energy Price (HOEP) using machine learning and live data integration.
+A real-time electricity price forecasting application for the Hourly Ontario Energy Price (HOEP) using machine learning and live data integration.

 ---